-This report, from the Quark Flavor Physics working group, describes the physics case for precision studies 17 of flavor-changing interactions of bottom, charm, and strange quarks, and it discusses experimental program 18 needed to exploit these physics opportunities.
+This report, from the Quark Flavor Physics working group, describes the physics case for precision studies of 17 flavor-changing interactions of bottom, charm, and strange quarks, and it discusses the experimental program 18 needed to exploit these physics opportunities.
 It also discusses the role of theory and the importance of lattice 19 QCD to future progress in this field.
 The report is the result of a process that began before Snowmass, in the 20 fall of 2011 with the DOE-sponsored workshop on Fundamental Physics at the Intensity Frontier (Rockville, 21 MD).
 The Heavy Quarks working group from that workshop continued into the Snowmass process, albeit 22 with a change of name to Quark Flavor Physics to better reflect our emphasis on quark flavor mixing.
-The 23 Heavy Quarks report [1] from that workshop not only provided a starting point for our Snowmass efforts, 24 but it also provided the initial version of this report, since the physics case for quark-flavor physics and the 25 associated experimental program has not changed.
-26
+The 23 Heavy Quarks report [1] from that workshop provided a starting point for our Snowmass efforts.
+24

 With the initiation of the Snowmass process, our working group grew.
-Also, four Task Forces were organized to focus on four closely related, but distinct, areas of effort in quark-flavor physics: kaons, charm, B-physics, itself at the University of Minnesota (July, 2013).
+Also, four Task Forces were organized to focus on four closely related, but distinct, areas of effort in quark-flavor physics: kaons, charm, B-physics, and lattice QCD.
+Our working group had physical meetings during the Community Planning Meeting at Fermilab (October, 2012), at the Intensity Frontier Workshop at Argonne (April, 2013), and at Snowmass itself at the University of Minnesota (July, 2013).
 Consequently, this report is the culmination of discussions